June 08, 2015

 August 02, 2001

-Documents show that 103 years ago--on Aug.
-5, 1918--the City Council voted to open up Seminary between Addison Street and Waveland Avenue.
+Documents show that 103 years ago on Aug.
+5, 1918 the [Chicago] City Council voted to open up Seminary between Addison Street and Waveland Avenue.

-As part of the Wrigley investigation, officials have unearthed an 1882 agreement between the city and the Chicago, Evanston, & Lake Superior Railroad, allowing the company to lay tracks in the Lake View [Lake View was an independent township in 1882] near the future ballpark site, said Jennifer Hoyle, a Law Department spokeswoman.
-(The park that was to become Wrigley was built in 1914.)
+As part of the Wrigley investigation, officials unearthed an 1882 agreement between the [township] and the Chicago, Evanston, & Lake Superior Railroad, allowing the company to lay tracks in the Lake View [Lake View was an independent township in 1882] near the future ballpark site, said Jennifer Hoyle, a Law Department spokeswoman.
+(The ballpark was to become Weeghman Park aka Wrigley Field in 1914.)

 But the agreement didn't indicate the city had turned over the land to the railroad, she said.

-(the curve of the tracks continue to Belmont)
+the curve of the tracks continue to Belmont and then straighten out along Lakewood Avenue

 Some Interesting Photos of What Was